All posts

 Why does my ChatGPT App look different in different display modes?

-ChatGPT Apps (built as MCP Apps) render in inline, picture-in-picture, and fullscreen modes with different size constraints.
+ChatGPT Apps render in inline, pip, and fullscreen modes, each with different size constraints and safe areas.
 Use the useDisplayMode hook to detect the current mode and adapt your layout.
-Test all modes using sunpeak's createSimulatorUrl with the displayMode parameter.
+Test each mode with the inspector fixture from sunpeak/test by passing displayMode: "inline", "pip", or "fullscreen" to inspector.renderTool().
+Add visual regression tests to catch layout drift between modes.

 How do I see console logs from my ChatGPT App?